|

 SWCPC 742 E1

-unidentified place.
-Most photos are related to bridges and small bodies of water located
+Most photos are related to bridges and small bodies of water located somewhere

-somewhere in Texas.
-Robert "Bob" A. Moreland was a professor of mathematics at
+in Texas.
+Bob Moreland was a professor of mathematics at Texas Tech University

-Texas Tech University.
-He is a native of Jayton, Texas.
-He past away in September
+and a native of Jayton, Texas.
+He passed away in September 2000.

 Photograph Collection, late 1800s-1980s and undated